alifirhas/cmdk-revision/src/503-519/515-Future-fragments.md

 Perhaps it is because of this that Lilith becomes unstoppable, and Mephisto may have seen Roy's figure in the future clips.
 This is how he really came forward and invited Roy to come to this sanctuary.
 The real reason for the world!

 He either wanted Roy to resolve this disaster that might involve the Seven Demon Kings, or he wanted Roy to be a shield!
-You must know that the seven demon kings are now hidden in the **** of flames, and there is only a demon king like Roy in the sheltered land.
+You must know that the seven demon kings are now hidden in the Burning Hell, and there is only a demon king like Roy in the sheltered land.
 After Lilith returns, she will definitely vent her anger from being exiled for many years.
 Whether it is an angel or a demon, she is the target of venting.
 And Roy, the only demon king on the earth, is the best shield of the flaming hell!

 "You think you can deceive me?
 It won't be so simple!"
 Roy sneered.
 Mephisto may be unaware that Roy is in a different world, but Roy has encountered other avatar of Lilith.
 There exists a peculiar connection, an inexplicable bond between Roy and Lilith that Mephisto cannot fathom!